 Students will have 8 courses in their schedule or demonstrate that they are meeting their educational objectives and the school's requirements.
 A full schedule allows a student to earn 8 credits per year.
-Juniors and seniors may take college classes or work-study opportunities for credit, which must be approved in advance by the guidance counselor.
+Juniors and seniors may take college classes or work-study opportunities for credit, which must be approved in advance by the academic and college advisor.
 Any other deviation from this policy must have the principal's approval in advance.